Nexis-Network/NEXIS/stake-o-matic/README.md

 validators that need to be staked by a central authority.

 ## Staking Criteria
-1. All non-delinquent validators receive 50,000 XZO stake
+1. All non-delinquent validators receive 50,000 NZT stake
 1. Additionally, non-deliquent validators that have produced a block in 75% of their slots in the previous epoch receive bonus stake of 500,000 XZO